MichiganNLP/vlog_action_recognition/README.md

-# Identifying Visible Actions in Lifestyle Vlogs
+# IfAct: Identifying Visible Actions in Lifestyle Vlogs

-This repository contains the dataset and code for our ACL 2019 paper:
+This repository contains the dataset, **IfAct**, and code for our ACL 2019 paper:

 [Identifying Visible Actions in Lifestyle Vlogs](https://arxiv.org/abs/1906.04236)